Click a topic below to read that section of the handbook, or download a full version here.

 Students are permitted to wear other sweatshirts and sweaters with acceptable printing, pictures or lettering during outdoor recess.

 Colors: navy blue, black or white (solid colors only).
-Socks must be worn at all times.
+Socks must be worn with tennis shoes at all times.
 Leggings and/or socks must not have any patterns in them.

 Boys and Girls: Excessive make-up or jewelry for girls is prohibited.
 Boys are not permitted to wear earrings.
 No jewelry of any kind is permitted to be worn when participating in interscholastic athletic events.
 The principal will be the judge of what is excessive.